Miracast

-Miracast (also called screen mirroring and wireless display among other names on consumer devices) is a standard for wireless connections from sending devices (such as laptops, tablets, or smartphones) to display receivers (such as TVs, monitors, or projectors), introduced in 2012 by the Wi-Fi Alliance.
-It can roughly be described as "HDMI over Wi-Fi", replacing the cable from the device to the display.
+Miracast is a wireless communications standard created by the Wi-Fi Alliance which is designed to transmit video and sound from devices (such as laptops or smartphones) to display receivers (such as TVs, monitors, or projectors).
+It uses Wi-Fi Direct to create an ad hoc encrypted wireless connection and can roughly be described as "HDMI over Wi-Fi", replacing cables in favor of wireless.
+Miracast is utilised in many devices and is used or branded under various names by different manufacturers, including Smart View (by Samsung), SmartShare (by LG), screen mirroring (by Sony), Cast (in Windows 11) and Connect (in Windows 10), wireless display and screen casting.

+A related enterprise protocol named Miracast over Infrastructure (MS-MICE) functions using a central local area network instead, and is supported in Microsoft Windows.

+Development

 The Wi-Fi Alliance launched the Miracast certification program at the end of 2012.
 Devices that are Miracast-certified can communicate with each other, regardless of manufacturer.
-In 2013, Nvidia announced support for Miracast.
-In 2017, Wi-Fi Alliance stated Miracast as a use for Wi-Fi Direct.
+Nvidia announced support in 2012 for their Tegra 3 platform, and Freescale Semiconductor, Texas Instruments, Qualcomm, Marvell Technology Group and other chip vendors have also announced their plans to support the Miracast standard.

+The Wi-Fi Alliance maintains a list of certified device models, which numbered over 13,200 as of 31 October 2024.

+Technical details

 Miracast is based on the peer-to-peer Wi-Fi Direct standard.
 It allows sending up to 1080p HD video (H.264 codec) and 5.1 surround sound (AAC and AC3 are optional codecs, mandated codec is linear pulse-code modulation – 16 bits 48 kHz 2 channels).
 The connection is created via WPS and therefore is secured with WPA2.
 IPv4 is used on the Internet layer.
 On the transport layer, TCP or UDP are used.
 On the application layer, the stream is initiated and controlled via RTSP, RTP for the data transfer.